The Importance of a Small Set of Core Values

 Values are meaningful only when accompanied by long-term commitment.

 Collins discusses at length the fact that since core values are fundamental, they should remain constant over time: “A company should not change its core values in response to market changes; rather, it should change markets, if necessary, to remain true to its core values.”
-At Tronvig Group, we endorse this idea: while business strategy should (indeed, must) be dynamic and responsive, values are meaningful only when accompanied by long-term commitment.
+At Tronvig, we endorse this idea: While business strategy should (indeed, must) be dynamic and responsive, values are meaningful only when accompanied by long-term commitment.
 We also agree with Collins that a small set of values is best.
 He states that none of the companies studied in his book Built to Last had more than five; our position is that the ideal is three.

 Why so few?